 Copies of applicants' documents related to income testing, identification of a child's special or social need or a parent's illness or disability must be verified and retained for a period of seven years.
+Please note that documentation relating to special needs of a parent or child are for the purposes of determining the level of fee subsidy only.
+There is no required documentation for receipt of Special Needs Resourcing.
 Closed fee subsidy files should be retained for seven years from the date of closure.